alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 notifications_client = NotificationsAPIClient(api_key)
 ```

-To get an API key, [log in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the _API integration_ page.
+To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the _API integration_ page.
 More information can be found in the [API keys](/#api-keys) section.

 # Send a message

-GOV.UK Notify enables you to send text messages, emails and letters.
+You can use GOV.UK Notify to send text messages, emails and letters.

 ## Send a text message